 - Do not enter your personal details on an unsecured website.
 Some attackers can make a profile of you with just a few of your information

 - Update your software and operating system as the update comes up

 - Install active antivirus software in your system

 - Do not turn any security feature off when installing any software.

 - Use advanced endpoint protection.

 Ransomware attacks are terrible.
 Ensure you stick to cyber-security rules to keep your systems protected.
-More importantly, since some malware like the ransomware malware does bypass antiviruses and firewalls, you should invest in advanced endpoint protection to strengthen your security.
-Advanced endpoint protection is designed with hands-on technology like AI, IoT, etc., to combat the most notorious malware.
+More importantly, since some malware like what ransomware attack and malware does bypass antiviruses and firewalls, you should invest in advanced endpoint protection to strengthen your security.
+Advanced endpoint protection is designed with hands-on technology like AI, IoT, etc., to combat the most notorious what ransomware attack.
 Learn more about advanced endpoint protection here.